Prevent Hacking: A Guide to Protecting Your Data And Devices

-Hacking in this day and age has become a major problem, and the following is twenty one ways to prevent hacking.
+Hacking in this day and age has become a major problem, and the following suggestions and security settings are your guide to prevent someone from Internet hacking and gaining access to your devices.

 What is Hacking?